flutter/website/src/content/deployment/flavors.md

 and set parameters that are read at runtime to customize your app's behavior.

 This document guides you through setting up Flutter flavors for iOS, macOS, and Android.

-## Environment set up
+## Set up environment

 Prerequisites:

 * Xcode installed
 * An existing Flutter project

 To set up flavors in iOS and macOS, you'll define build configurations in Xcode.

-## Creating flavors in iOS and macOS
+## Create flavors in iOS and macOS

 <ol>
 <li>